 This document is published by the TALQ Consortium.
 All rights are reserved.
 Reproduction in whole or in part is prohibited without express and prior written permission of the TALQ Consortium.

-TALQ is a trademark owned by the TALQ Consortium.
+() and TALQ are trademarks owned by the TALQ Consortium

 About this document